CharlesMuvaka/pizzaFarm/readMe.md

  + [Reference](#reference)
  + [Authors Info](#author-Info)
  ## Description
- <p>PizzaFarm is a website that offers individuals with the tastiest pizzas around and also the pizza is also delivered to your requested destination.
+ <p>PizzaFarm is a website that offers individuals with the tastiest pizzas around and also delivers to your requested destination.
 There is a variety of choices a user can select inorder to make it more tastier.</p>

  ## Installation
  ### Requirements